Experimental design for Partially Observed Markov Decision Processes: Discretization methods

-The Morris Lecar Model \cite{morris} describes oscillatory electric behavior in a single neural cell, as regulated by flow of Potassium and Calcium ions across the cell membrane.
-These models are defined in terms of state variables $v_t$ and $n_t$ representing the voltage across the membrane and the flux of the Potassium channel respectively.
+The Morris-Lecar Model \cite{morris} describes oscillatory electric behavior in a single neural cell, as regulated by flow of Potassium and Calcium ions across the cell membrane.
+The model is defined in terms of a voltage $v_t$ across the axon membrane and a gating variable $n_t$ that describes the fraction of Potassium channels that are open.
+A differential equation for these models is expressed as